bbc/simorgh/README.md

   - This should be done for each service using the page type.
   - [Fixture data example](https://github.com/bbc/simorgh/blob/5de59c6207d46b11c3af68c58a620e250aff3a1a/data/igbo/frontpage/index.json)
   - Gotcha's:
-    - The value in the test `should call readScenario for every file in the /data directory` will need to be updated in `dataValidator/helpers/dataLoader/asyncValidateDir.test.js` for each fixture you add.
+    - The value in the test "should call readScenario for every file in the /data directory" will need to be updated in `dataValidator/helpers/dataLoader/asyncValidateDir.test.js` for each fixture you add.
     - The new page type should be added to `ignoreDirectories` in `dataValidator/helpers/dataLoader/readScenario.js`
 #### 2) Serving the fixture data on local development
   - The fixture data for the page type should be available on the same route as the page with a `.json` suffix